 We have entered into a severance agreement with Mr. Sadri.
-Pursuant to the severance agreement, if we terminate Mr. Sadri's employment without cause at any time, or if he resigns for good reason within 12 months following a change in control, he is entitled to the following payments and benefits: (1) fully earned but unpaid base salary through the date of termination at the rate then in effect, plus all other amounts under any compensation plan or practice to which he is entitled; (2) a lump sum cash payment in an amount equal to 12 months of base salary as in effect immediately prior to the date of termination plus an amount equal to his target bonus for the calendar year during which the date of termination occurs, prorated for such portion of the calendar year during which such termination occurs that has elapsed through the date of termination; (3) continuation of health benefits at our expense for a period of 12 months following the date of termination; and (4) accelerated vesting of his outstanding equity awards that would have vested during the 12 months following the date of his termination of employment had he remained continuously employed with us during such period.
+Pursuant to the severance agreement, if we terminate Mr. Sadri's employment without cause at any time, or if he resigns for good reason within 12 months following a change in control, he is entitled to the following payments and benefits: (1) fully earned but unpaid base salary through the date of termination at the rate then in effect, plus all other amounts under any compensation plan or practice to which he is entitled; (2) a lump sum cash payment in an amount equal to 12 months of base salary as in effect immediately prior to the date of termination plus an amount equal to his target bonus for the calendar year during which the date of termination occurs, prorated for such portion of the calendar year during which such termination of health benefits at our expense for a period of 12 months following the date of termination; (3) continuation of health benefits at our expense for a period of 12 months following the date of termination of employment had he remained continuously employed with us during such period.

-Defined Terms Applicable to Executive Employment Arrangements to perform according to, or to comply with, the policies, procedures or practices established by the Company; (3) appropriation (or attempted appropriation) of a material business opportunity of the Company, including attempting to secure or securing any personal profit in connection with any transaction entered into on our behalf; (4) misappropriation (or attempted appropriation) of any of our funds or property of any kind; (5) willful gross misconduct; or (6) conviction of a felony involving moral turpitude that is likely to inflict or has inflicted material injury on our business; provided, however, that except for cause being the result of item (6) above, we will provide written notice to the executive officer, which notice specifically identifies the nature of the alleged cause claimed by us with enough specificity for the executive officer to be able to cure, and the executive officer will have 15 days to cure the purported ground(s) for cause.
+Defined Terms Applicable to Executive Employment Arrangements

+For purposes of the executive employment arrangements, "cause" generally means an executive officer's (1) material breach of his employment agreement, his confidentiality and inventions assignment agreement or the definitive agreements relating to his stock option awards; (2) continued substantial and material failure or refusal to perform according to, or to comply with, the policies, procedures or practices established by the Company; (3) appropriation (or attempted appropriation) of a material business opportunity of the Company, including attempting to secure or securing any personal profit in connection with any transaction entered into on our behalf; (4) misappropriation (or attempted appropriation) of any of our funds or property of any kind; (5) willful gross misconduct; or (6) conviction of a felony involving moral turpitude that is likely to inflict or has inflicted material injury on our business; provided, however, that except for cause being the result of item (6) above, we will provide written notice to the executive officer, which notice specifically identifies the nature of the alleged cause claimed by us with enough specificity for the executive officer to be able to cure, and the executive officer will have 15 days to cure the purported ground(s) for cause.